department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 ## Research Goals
-What are you trying to learn from this research?

-*Pro tip: Limit 3 goals per study.
-If you have more than 3 goals, consider how to break up your research into iterative studies.*

 - Optimize the order and flow of questions within the household information section
 - Determine if the questions and contextual information is clear and actionable

-Understand and measure the usability impacts of optimizing the household information section question flow and content.
+- Esablish a qualitative baseline to aid in measuring the usability impacts of changes made

 ### Outcome
-How will this research advance your product to the next phase in the design process?
+> How will this research advance your product to the next phase in the design process?
 What will you do with your learnings?

+The outcomes of this research will help in ensuring the content and flow of the household information section questions is clear and easy for the Veteran/applicant to follow along and complete without abandonment.

 ### Research questions